DefinitelyTyped/DefinitelyTyped/meteor/README.md

 #Meteor Type Definitions Usage Notes

-In order to effectively write your Meteor app with TypeScript, there are a few extra things you will need to do in addition to simply referencing this Meteor type definition file and renaming all of your *.js files to *.ts (which will not work).
+In order to effectively write your Meteor app with TypeScript, there are a few extra things you will need to do in addition to simply referencing the Meteor type definition file and renaming all of your *.js files to *.ts (which will not work).

 ##Referencing Meteor type definitions in your app
 - Place the meteor.d.ts file in a directory (maybe `<app root dir>/lib/typescript`)